 10. Make use of student discounts

-Finally, don’t forget about your student ID, as that little piece of plastic could get you serious discounts up and down the country at everywhere from bars and restaurants to high street shops and plane tickets.
+Finally, don’t forget about your student ID, as that little piece of plastic could get you serious discounts up and down the country everywhere from bars and restaurants to high street shops and plane tickets.

 Do your best to remember to bring it with you whenever you go out, as you could find a generous student discount advertised just about anywhere, and knock tens of pounds off receipts each month just by proving you're in full-time (or part-time) education.